SemiLayerDocs

 What is SemiLayer?

 SemiLayer is an intelligence layer you bolt onto a database you already have.
-You point it at your Postgres, Mongo, or whatever table you want to make smart; SemiLayer reads the rows, embeds them, indexes them, and hands back a typed client that gives your app three new capabilities: search, similarity, and smart feeds.
+You point it at your Postgres, Mongo, or whatever table you want to make smart; SemiLayer reads the rows, embeds them, indexes them, and hands back a typed client that gives your app four new capabilities: search, similarity, dashboards, and smart feeds.
 Your data never moves.
 Your schema stays yours.
 We are additive — we sit beside your database, not in front of it.

-The three primitives it gives you:
+The four primitives it gives you:

-• Similaritybeam.products.similar(id) returns related items ranked by meaning, with optional filters.
+Related items ranked by meaning, with optional filters.

 You declare what you want each of those to do per table (a lens), you get a typed client back (a beam), and you ship.